sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

     * "I would say so.
 In the public sector, you're presented with more different challenges - more than just protecting IP and credit card numbers.
 Stuff like voter data and critical infrastructure. "

 * "Are there more entry level positions in the public sector or private?"
-    * "No one moreso than the other.
+    * "No one more so than the other.
 There's so many jobs it really doesn't matter."

 * "Are there any certifications you'd recommend that students get?"
     * "CISSP or CEH.
 Any cert in your specialization area, too."

 ## The Most Impactful IP Theft in History -- What You Need to Know About Protecting Trade Secrets

+**By:** Brian Levine - US Department of Justice

 > Brian was a very good storyteller and I was so engaged in listening, I didn't take many notes.
-The story of this investigation is all available online. - Dan
+The story of this investigation is all available online.

 In this talk, Brian Levine from the Department of Justice talked about the investigation and prosecution of a Chinese wind turbine company named Sinovel.

 https://www.justice.gov/opa/pr/sinovel-corporation-and-three-individuals-charged-wisconsin-theft-amsc-trade-secrets

 Brian also wanted to raise awareness of the various resources available on [cybercrime.gov](cybercrime.gov).
-There you can find documents outling best practices for incident response as well as a framework for vulnerability disclosure programs.
+There you can find documents outlining best practices for incident response as well as a framework for vulnerability disclosure programs.

 ## National Policy Conversation

 **By:** Matthew Rhoades - Cybersecurity & Technology Program at The Aspen Institute

-In this talk, Matthew talked about his work at The Aspen Institute and laid out his predictions for topics that lawmakers will likely start pushing legistlation for.
-These things included:
+> Matthew presented a very quick talk about national policy concerning cybersecurity.
+Here are his predictions for the near future.

+In the near future lawmakers will:

-* Pushing even harder for a kind of government-aiding "backdoored" encryption.
-This will likely be a response to the latest legal battles the government has waged against tech companies as seen in the Apple v FBI case.
+* Push even harder for a kind of government-aiding "backdoored" encryption likely as a direct result of the Apple v FBI case.
-* Voter and political platform protections in the wake of the discovery that Russian influence may have altered the course of the latest US presidential election.
+* Require voter and political platform protections in the wake of the discovery that Russian influence may have altered the course of the latest US presidential election.

 ## How you prioritize threats and intelligence
 **By:** Eric Dull - Deloitte & Touche LLP

+> Eric is a self-described stats nerd.
+He gave a great talk about gaining visibility into your network and how crucial it is.

 Downtime is guaranteed to be very costly for your organization.
 To prepare yourself for this, you should always assume you're going to be breached and that you'll need to react to it.